 Adult Mission Group-

 Adults 18+ are invited to join their fellow parishioners in long (week) and short (day) mission trips to help communities in need.
 No previous experience is necessary.
 New opportunities are always available.
+Our next trip is scheduled for October 3-5, 2019 with Habitat for Humanity.
 For more information click here.

 The Helping Hands Ministry assists fellow parishioners with short term, non-financial needs during times of crisis.
 This ministry performs tasks such as cooking and delivering meals, taking a parishioner to Mass or to a doctor’s appointment, sitting with a home bound person while their caregiver runs an errand, helping with grocery shopping, light housework (such as doing a load of laundry, sweeping, doing the dishes), walking or feeding a pet, light yard work or shoveling a walkway.
 All requests and information are confidential.
 To request assistance from Helping Hands or to serve with this ministry, please click here.